 Offering the breast or side that has fallen in supply first can help that side to produce more milk, because babies often nurse more vigorously at the start of a feed.

-Starting at the side that produces less milk can therefore encourage that side to start producing more milk, because as we mentioned above, the more a breast is emptied, the more milk it will produce.
+Starting at the side that produces less can therefore encourage that side to start producing more milk, because as we mentioned above, the more a breast is emptied, the more milk it will produce.

 2. Pump or Double Pump The Breast That’s Fallen In Supply